By Phillippa Spence

 All those variations usually means a fridge full of leftovers right through to New Year’s Eve.
 I think we’ve all witnessed and made some “interesting” recipes that you would never dream of making at any other time.
 Turkey or goose curry… some kind of tray-bake with all the cooked vegetables chucked in?
 If you’re struggling for ideas, I’ve got lots of them!

 What to do with cooked meat

 Beef, chicken and turkey all work brilliantly re-cooked (once) until crispy or tender and pullable in spicy sweet chilli or black bean sauce, or just a little cranberry sauce.
 Just toss it with noodles and crunchy fresh veg for a light salad, or mix it with rice, beans and chopped-up roasted veggies and wrap it up to make a burrito.
-Shredded chicken and turkey also work really well stirred into spicy broths or mulligatawny soups, pies and even a warming bowl of chilli.
+Shredded chicken and turkey also work really well stirred into spicy broths or mulligatawny soups, pies and even a super light salad.
 Or try Jamie and Hugh Fearnley-Whittingstall’s recipe for leftover turkey from the Food Tube Live Show 4….

 What to do with roast veg